Build flexible multi-level category navigation and content display in AnQiCMS template

 1. UsecategoryListBuild dynamic category navigation

-categoryListLabels are the core tools for obtaining the list of article or product categories.
-They can dynamically list categories according to your needs and support multi-level nesting.
+categoryListThe tag is a core tool used to retrieve the list of articles or product categories.
+It can dynamically list categories according to your needs and supports multi-level nesting.

-To build a multi-level classification navigation, we usually combineforloop andifto recursively display the categories.
+We usually combine to build a multi-level category navigationforloop andifto recursively display the categories.

 Firstly, we can get all the top-level categories: